fengyuanchen/cropper/README.md

 ## Methods

-As there is a asynchronous process when load the iamge, you should call most of the methods after built, except "replace" and "destroy".
+As there is a asynchronous process when load the iamge, you should call most of the methods after built, except "setAspectRatio", "replace" and "destroy".

 ```js
 $().cropper({